Susanne Haaland: Club career

 Haaland debuted at the highest level with the Stabæk first team, at the age of seventeen.

 In 2017, she joined Øvrevoll Hosle in the second tier.

 In March 2021, she signed with Kolbotn in the Toppserien.
 She served as the club's captain in 2023 and 2024.
 In December 2023, after helping the club earn promotion back to the top tier for 2024, she re-signed for the 2024 season.
 In early 2024, she suffered an injury requiring surgery, forcing her to miss the spring portion of the 2024 season.
 She departed the club after the 2024 season.

 In January 2025, she signed with Canadian club Ottawa Rapid FC of the Northern Super League.

 International career

 Haaland has represented Norway at the U15, U17, and U19 levels.

 Personal life

-Haaland earned a master's degree in law from the University of Oslo in 2023, and has been working part-time with a think tank, with her focus being primarily on environmental issues and legal and human rights.
+Haaland is not related to the family of Alf-Inge and Erling Haaland.
+She earned a master's degree in law from the University of Oslo in 2023, and has been working part-time with a think tank, with her focus being primarily on environmental issues and legal and human rights.